 RAPIFEN can be addictive, but when it is used only to relieve or prevent pain it is

 When you must not use it

-Rapifen should not be used if you have an allergy or hypersensitivity to:
+RAPIFEN should not be used if you have an allergy, intolerance or hypersensitivity

 any ingredients listed at the end of this leaflet